FastPix/Flutter-Video-Player/README.md

 FastPix serves DRM protected media as HLS with CBCS encryption.
 Playback requires two JWTs: the playback `token` on the data source and the `drmToken` used to authorize the license request.
 When the token is generated with the **DRM License** feature enabled, the same value can be used for both.

 License and certificate URLs are derived from the playback ID, so only the DRM token has to be supplied.

+Generate both JWTs with the FastPix JWT generator — see [Set up DRM encryption](https://fastpix.com/docs/video-security/set-up-drm-encryption) for enabling DRM on a media, and [How to generate DRM tokens](https://fastpix.com/docs/web-player/play-drm-protected-content#how-to-generate-drm-tokens) for issuing the `token` and `drmToken` (enable the **DRM License** feature to reuse a single token for both).

 ```dart
 final drmDataSource = FastPixPlayerDataSource.hls(